27+ Plants that can help you with increased Oxygen

 Yes, Aloe Vera releases oxygen at night, and in abundance.
 An Aloe Vera plant is best placed in the bedroom as the supply of oxygen ensures a soothing sleep.

-What plants are best for improving indoor air quality?
+What plants are best known for improving the air quality indoors?

 Many plants have natural air-purifying qualities and thus, are great for improving indoor air quality.
 Evident among these are Areca Palm, Snake plant, Spider plant, etc.